ropensci/roweb3/content/blog/2023-04-21-ropensci-news-digest-april-2023/index.md

 ### Deprecated data in a package with `delayedAssign()`

-If you need to change something like a function or function arguments in your package, you'll find many resources in say [rOpenSci dev guide](https://devguide.ropensci.org/evolution.html), or the [lifecycle package docs](https://lifecycle.r-lib.org/).
+If you need to change something like a function or function arguments in your package, you'll find many resources in, say, the [rOpenSci dev guide](https://devguide.ropensci.org/evolution.html), or the [lifecycle package docs](https://lifecycle.r-lib.org/).
 Now what if you want to deprecate a **dataset**?
 Read the [solution proposed by Matthijs Berends on Stack Overflow](https://stackoverflow.com/questions/33304651/data-deprecation-in-r-package/75192818#75192818), linking to [a 3-step method in Bioconductor guidance](https://contributions.bioconductor.org/deprecation.html#deprecate-dataset).
 Key is the usage of `delayedAssign()` to save a promise that will serve both a warning, and the data.